TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ## Building

-Gradle is the build tool used for all the SnappyData projects.
-Changes to _Apache Spark_ and _spark-jobserver_ forks include the addition of Gradle build scripts to allow building them independently as well as a sub-project of SnappyData.
+Gradle is the build tool used for all the TIBCO ComputeDB projects.
+Changes to _Apache Spark_ and _spark-jobserver_ forks include the addition of Gradle build scripts to allow building them independently as well as a sub-project of TIBCO ComputeDB.
 The only requirement for the build is a JDK 8 installation.
 The Gradle wrapper script downloads all the other build dependencies as required.

-If you do not want to deal with sub-modules and only work on a SnappyData project, you can clone only the SnappyData repository (without the `--recursive` option) and the build pulls those SnappyData project jar dependencies from Maven central.
+If you do not want to deal with sub-modules and only work on a TIBCO ComputeDB project, you can clone only the TIBCO ComputeDB repository (without the `--recursive` option) and the build pulls those TIBCO ComputeDB project jar dependencies from Maven central.

-If working on all the separate projects integrated inside the top-level SnappyData clone, the Gradle build recognizes the same and build those projects too and includes the same in the top-level product distribution jar.
+If working on all the separate projects integrated inside the top-level TIBCO ComputeDB clone, the Gradle build recognizes the same and build those projects too and includes the same in the top-level product distribution jar.
 The *spark* and *store* submodules can also be built and published independently.

 Useful build and test targets: